sparkflows/writing-new-node/README.md

 ## Display the example Node in fire-ui and run it from there

 New nodes written can be made visible in the Sparkflows UI.
-Thus, the users can start using immediately.
+Thus, the users can start using them immediately.

 	* Add the fire-examples-1.2.0.jar to fire-lib directory
 	* Create and add the node json to nodes/examples